Quaker Oats Company: Logo

+Controversy

-Informed consent controversy, research on children
+Research on children

 From 1946 to 1953, researchers from Quaker Oats Company, MIT and Harvard University carried out experiments at the Walter E. Fernald State School to determine how the minerals from cereals were metabolized.
-Parents of disabled children were asked for permission to let their children be members of a Science Club and participate in research.
-Being a member of the Science Club gave the children special privileges.
-The parents were told that the children would be fed with a diet high in nutrients.
+Fernald was a residential institution housing mostly boys with disabilities.
+The school asked parents of its students for permission to let their children be members of a Science Club.
+Members of the Science Club would participate in research and get special privileges, including trips to baseball games.
+The school informed parents that the children would be fed with a diet high in nutrients.
 They were not told that the food their children were fed contained radioactive calcium and iron, and the consent form contained no information indicating this.
 The information obtained from the experiments was to be used as part of an advertising campaign.
 The company was later sued because of the experiments.
-The lawsuit was settled on 31 December 1997.
+The lawsuit was settled on 31 December 1997 when MIT and Quaker Oats Company agreed to pay $1.85 million to the children who had been subjected to the experiments.